Life on Mars: Future astrobiology missions

-Human colonization of Mars
+Habitability of Mars for humans

+Mars, with its presence of water, has arguably the most hospitable, but still very inhospitable, surface conditions of the planets in the Solar System, other than Earth.
+Surface conditions on the Saturnian moon Titan and conditions at altitudes off the ground on Venus, and possibly some gas giants might provide better conditions, such as atmospheric pressure, temperature, radiation and gravity more similar to Earth's surface conditions.

-Some of the main reasons for colonizing Mars include economic interests, long-term scientific research best carried out by humans as opposed to robotic probes, and sheer curiosity.
-Surface conditions and the presence of water on Mars make it arguably the most hospitable of the planets in the Solar System, other than Earth.
-Human colonization of Mars would require in situ resource utilization (ISRU); A NASA report states that "applicable frontier technologies include robotics, machine intelligence, nanotechnology, synthetic biology, 3-D printing/additive manufacturing, and autonomy.
+Human habitation on Mars would require in situ resource utilization (ISRU); A NASA report states that "applicable frontier technologies include robotics, machine intelligence, nanotechnology, synthetic biology, 3-D printing/additive manufacturing, and autonomy.
 These technologies combined with the vast natural resources should enable, pre- and post-human arrival ISRU to greatly increase reliability and safety and reduce cost for human colonization of Mars."